InAUGral/pihole-blocklist-gametrackers/README.md

 A working Pihole installation

 **List of services for which tracking is blocked:**
-NVidia
+- Nvidia
-Redshell
+- Redshell
-Blizzard
+- Blizzard
-Epic Games
+- Epic Games
-Unity Engine
+- Unity Engine
-GOG
+- GOG
-Google (not necessarily game related but common traffic that is easily blocked and possibly used without knowing)
+- Google (not necessarily game related but common traffic that is easily blocked and possibly used without knowing)

 **Installation:**